Mixed additive modelling of global alien species co-invasions of plants and insects: Analysis of Plant and Insect Co-invasions

-Once all the previous features have been taken into account, we may inspect the estimated cumulative baseline hazard.
-In Figure $ \ref{fig:baseline} $, one can find the estimates according to Equation $ \eqref{12} $.
-The shape of the curve for insects suggests that the rate of invasions for this taxonomy is growing in a way that the model's built-in drivers are unable to account for.
-Yet, for vascular plants, the existence of a linear estimated function may be interpreted as a constant underlying baseline.
-This result confirms the literature \citep{bonnamour2021insect}.
-They outline the largest increase in the rate for insects comparing to plants.
-Particularly, they claim that different scale is due to the fact that insects took more advantage from the availability of fast transportation tools rather than plants, already able to survive for longer time across journeys.
-Futhermore, due to the smaller dimension of insects and to their mobility, insects may also be harder to identify \citep{walliser2013attracting} and thus to be completely explained by a proper set of covariates.
+Once all the features have been taken into account, Figure~\ref{fig:baseline} represents the estimated cumulative baseline hazard according to \eqref{11}.
+The shape of the curve for insects suggests that the rate of invasions for this taxonomy has been growing strongly in recent years, in a way that the above covariates are unable to account for.
+Yet, for vascular plants, the existence of a roughly linear baseline hazard may be interpreted that most of the important covariates for plants are accounted for in the selected model.
+This result is in line with similar results reported in the literature. \citet{bonnamour2021insect} report that the invasive behaviour of insects in the past decades has been stronger than that of plants.
+Particularly, they claim this is due to the fact that insects took more advantage from the availability of fast transportation tools rather than plants.
+Moreover, insects are able to survive for longer across long journeys. \citet{walliser2013attracting}, furthermore, argued that due to their smaller dimensions and inherent mobility insects may also be harder to spot and control than plants.

-As previously introduced, we aim to evaluate the region-specific standardized sum of Martingale residuals for each element in $ \mathcal{C} $ according to expression $\eqref{14}$.
-The distribution of our test statistic under the null of adequacy of the model is known and asymptotically normal.

-Since we implement a sort of multiple testing, we refer to the false discovery rate (FDR) correction of the p-values.
-Considering the classical p-values, the Norway-, Australia-, United Kingdom-, Canada- and Hawaiian Islands- test statistic lead to a rejection.
-By instead evaluatig the FDR correction of the p-values, none of them is smaller than $ 5 \%$.